-Daniel Smith Walnut Ink is Fugitive.
-Lightfast Test Results, Art, Review.
+Daniel Smith Walnut Ink Review - Fugitive, Lightfast Test Results, Art vs Walnut Ink Crystals.

 Daniel Smith's walnut ink is fugitive despite being labeled lightfast (test results below).
 This is a thin, watery brown liquid ink sold in a small 2oz plastic jar.
 It can be applied with a brush like watercolor or used with a dip pen.
 It is not waterproof, dry under layers will readily dissolve when new wet layers are placed on top.
 It can be scrubbed and lifted when used on watercolor paper, similarly to watercolor paints.
 You can find Daniel Smith's walnut ink for purchase at Blick, Amazon or Jackson's.